CktGen: Automated Analog Circuit Design with Generative Artificial Intelligence: Results

-In this section, we first describe the datasets and evaluation metrics used in our experiments, along with the implementation details~(Section~\ref{sec:data_metric}).
-Next, we present the quantitative and qualitative results of the specification-conditioned circuit generation~(Section~\ref{sec:comp}).
-Finally, we discuss the capability of CktGen with additional experiments, including ablation study of its components, retrieval, and reconstruction with unconditional generation~(Section~\ref{sec:discuss}).
+In this section, we first describe the datasets we used in our experiments~(Section~\ref{sec:datasets}).
+Then, we describe three different experiments: specification-conditioned circuit generation~(Section~\ref{sec:gen}), automated design with given target specification~(Section~\ref{sec:autodesign}), and reconstruction and unconditional circuit generation~(Section~\ref{sec:recon_uncond}).
+CktGen significantly outperforms existing state-of-the-art methods across all tasks and benchmarks.